DevMountain-QA/nightwatch-introduction/README.md

 First we need to create the `calculator.js` file, inside of the `pageObjects` folder, which is inside of the repository's `nightwatch` folder.

-In that `calculator.js` file we'll export the object that will become our page o ject.
+In that `calculator.js` file we'll export the object that will become our page object.

 ```js
 module.exports = {